 Lapa and Estrela are predominantly residential areas with large houses and old palaces.
 It was in Lapa-Estrela that the Portuguese bourgeoisie and nobility decided to settle down in the 18th century.
-Since then, this Lisbon’s districts became famous among the city’s upper-class.
+Since then, these Lisbon’s districts became famous among the city’s upper-class.
 The historic buildings were refurbished and are now home to many residents searching for tranquillity and a privileged location in Lisbon.

 Besides having remained one of the noblest areas of Lisbon, Lapa-Estrela is home to a large number of embassies, in particular of Austria, Bulgaria, Canada, China, Finland, Indonesia, Ireland, Luxembourg, Sovereign Military Order of Malta, Netherlands, Romania, Sweden, Switzerland and the United Kingdom.
 Living in Lapa-Estrela, a neighbourhood that houses embassies, palaces, fountains and monuments, is to be surrounded by Lisbon's historic high society.